Wrathen/PathOfCPP/README.md

-# PathOfCPP
+# Ascendants (formerly known as PathOfCPP)
-2D ARPG heavily inspired by
+2D ARPG inspired by
 - Path of Exile
 - Vampire Survivors